spessasus/sf2-rmidi-specification/README.md

 - **Byte**: A data structure element of eight bits, with no defined meaning to those bits.
 - **SoundFont**: A [SoundFont2](https://musescore.org/sites/musescore.org/files/2023-01/sfspec24.pdf) compliant binary.
 - **DLS**: DownLoadable Sounds.
 Sound bank format similar to SoundFont.
 Used in the older RMIDI files, not compliant with this specification.
-- **Embedded SoundFont:** The SoundFont bank embedded in an RMIDI file.
+- **Embedded SoundFont:** The SoundFont bank embedded within an RMIDI file.
-- **Main SoundFont:** The regular SoundFont bank loaded by the software prior to loading the RMIDI file.
+- **Main SoundFont:** The regular SoundFont bank loaded by the software before loading the RMIDI file.
-- **Bank**: MIDI controller 0 `Bank Select MSB` and the bank number of a soundfont preset.
+- **Bank**: MIDI controller 0 `Bank Select MSB` and the bank number of a SoundFont preset.
+It's a 7-bit value, except for the SoundFont's drum presets, which use bank number 128.
+- **Bank offset:** The number which gets added to each preset's wBank field within the embedded SoundFont.
 - **RIFF**: Resource Interchange File Format.
 A file container format for storing data in tagged chunks.
 - **Chunk**: The top-level division of a RIFF file.
 - **Little Endian**: Byte ordering in memory with the least significant byte at the lowest address.